-In Dunedin, Kereru are often highly conspicuous particularly in areas such as the Town Belt.
+In Dunedin, Kereru are often highly conspicuous particularly in areas such as the Town Belt or sitting on power lines. .
 Kereru have an extremely disconcerting habit of getting hit by cars while flying low(often fully laden) across roads or flying into windows.
 Over 70% of the birds we care for each year have suffered an impact injury.

 Photo of Imprint of Kereru following window strike (courtesy P Kennard)